The power of pyramid decomposition in Normaliz: Introduction

 \section{Introduction}

 Normaliz is a software tool for the computation of Hilbert bases and enumerative data of rational cones and affine monoids.
-In the 14 years of its existence it has found numerous applications; for example, in integer programming (Bogart, Raymond and Thomas \cite{BRT}), algebraic geometry (Craw, Maclagan and Thomas \cite{CMT05}), theoretical physics (Kappl, Ratz and Staudt \cite{KRS}), commutative algebra (Sturmfels and Welker \cite{SW}) or elimination theory (Emiris, Kalinka, Konaxis and Ba \cite{EKKB}).
+In the 17 years of its existence it has found numerous applications; for example, in integer programming (Bogart, Raymond and Thomas \cite{BRT}), algebraic geometry (Craw, Maclagan and Thomas \cite{CMT05}), theoretical physics (Kappl, Ratz and Staudt \cite{KRS}), commutative algebra (Sturmfels and Welker \cite{SW}) or elimination theory (Emiris, Kalinka, Konaxis and Ba \cite{EKKB}).
 Normaliz is used in polymake \cite{JMP}, a computer system for polyhedral geometry, and in Regina \cite{Reg}, a system for computations with $3$-manifolds.

 The mathematics of the very first version was described in Bruns and Koch \cite{BK}, and the details of version 2.2 (2009) are contained in Bruns and Ichim \cite{BI}.
-In this article we document the mathematical ideas and the most recent development\footnote{Version 2.10.1 has been uploaded to \url{http://www.math.uos.de/normaliz} on June 27, 2013.} resulting from them.
+In this article we document the mathematical ideas and the most recent development \footnote{Version 3.0 is available from \url{http://www.math.uos.de/normaliz}.} resulting from them.
 It has extended the scope of Normaliz by several orders of magnitude.

 In algebraic geometry the spectra of algebras $K[C\cap L]$ where $C$ is a pointed cone and $L$ a lattice, both contained in a space $\RR^d$, are the building blocks of toric varieties; for example, see Cox, Little and Schenck \cite{CLS}.
 In commutative algebra the algebras $K[C\cap L]$ which are exactly the normal affine monoid algebras are of interest themselves.
 It is clear that an algorithmic approach to toric geometry or affine monoid algebras depends crucially on an efficient computation of the unique minimal system of generators of a monoid $C\cap L$ that we call its \emph{Hilbert basis}.
 Affine monoids of this type are extensively discussed by Bruns and Gubeladze \cite{BG}.
 The existence and uniqueness of such a minimal system of generators is essentially due to Gordan \cite{Go} and was proven in full generality by van der Corput \cite{vdC}.